LikithaMuralidhar/DeepLabV3_FPGA/README.md

 python3 Train.py
 ```
 After this deeplabv3_best.h5 and deeplabv3_final.h5 files will be generated
-Run deeplab.py to get the Inference of Base float 32 nit precesion
+Run deeplab.py to get the Inference of Base float 32 bit precesion

 5. Quantization - PQT(Post Training Quantization)
 ```bash